kruegercharles/markdown-embed.nvim/README.md

    "kruegercharles/markdown-embed.nvim",
     config = function()
         require("markdown-embed").setup({
-            base_path = '/path/to/your/markdown/files', -- The plugin will look for files relative to this path })
+            -- The plugin will look for files relative to this path -- It should also work independent of that with files in the same folder base_path = '/path/to/your/markdown/files',
+        })
     end
 }